Base10 Partners launches $137 million early-stage AI startup fund

-Base10 Partners today announced the launch of a $137 million fund to invest in early-stage startups using AI that aim to change industries by empowering workers instead of automating them out of jobs.
+Base10 Partners today announced the launch of a $137 million fund to invest in early-stage startups that will use AI to change industries by empowering workers instead of automating them out of jobs.

 Base10 Partners was created in 2017 by Ajao and cofounder TJ Nahigian, a company spokesperson told VentureBeat in an email.
 With Ajao as managing director, Base10 is one of the first venture-backed funds with a black managing director to raise more than $100 million in its first fund.

-Prominent investment funds recently created by people of African descent include the $100 million New Voices Fund from Richelieu Dennis, and Arlan Hamilton’s Backstage Capital, which raised $36 million earlier this year to back underrepresented founders, particularly black women.
+Prominent investment funds recently created by people of African descent include the $100 million New Voices Fund from Richelieu Dennis and Arlan Hamilton’s Backstage Capital, which raised $36 million earlier this year to back underrepresented founders, particularly black women.
 Only 3 percent of venture capital partners today are black, according to analysis of about 1,500 investors by Equal Ventures partner Richard Kerby.

 The initial Base10 fund will not focus on investment that supports African or Latino founders as a primary directive, but it will be informed by a managing director of Nigerian and Spanish descent who believes Silicon Valley has an elite bias.